kata198/indexedredis/README.rst

 **Model Attributes:**

 *FIELDS* - REQUIRED.
-A list of string or IRField objects (or their subclasses) which name the fields that can be used for storage. (see "Advanced Fields" section below)
+A list of IRField objects (or their subclasses) which name the fields that can be used for storage. (see "Advanced Fields" section below)

 	 Example: [IRField('name'), IRField('description'), IRField('model'), IRFixedPointField('Price', 2), IRField('timestamp', valueType=datetime), IRField('remainingStock', valueType=int)]